move-coop/parsons/docs/index.rst

 ----------------------------------

-1. Make sure you're in your parsons virtual environment.
+1. Make sure you're in your parsons virtual environment: ``workon parsons``.

 2. Execute these commands::